SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> let languageName = "Swift"
    << // languageName : String = "Swift"
    -> languageName = "Swift++"
-   // this is a compile-time error - languageName cannot be changed !! <REPL Input>:1:14: error: cannot assign to value: 'languageName' is a 'let' constant !! languageName = "Swift++"
+   // This is a compile-time error: languageName cannot be changed.
+   !! <REPL Input>:1:14: error: cannot assign to value: 'languageName' is a 'let' constant !! languageName = "Swift++"
    !! ~~~~~~~~~~~~ ^